Mary Metcalfe1

 F, #11766, b.
 28 November 1848, d.
 22 August 1936

-Lady Ida Frances Annabella Lumley was born on 28 November 1848 at Tickhill Castle, Yorkshire, England.1 She was the daughter of Richard George Lumley, 9th Earl of Scarbrough and Frederica Mary Adeliza Drummond.1 She was baptised on 10 February 1849 at Tickhill, Yorkshire, England.1 She married Sir George Cecil Orlando Bridgeman, 4th Earl of Bradford, son of Sir Orlando George Charles Bridgeman, 3rd Earl of Bradford and Hon.
-Selina Louisa Forester, on 7 September 1869 at Maltby, Yorkshire, England.1 She died on 22 August 1936 at age 87.2 She was buried on 25 August 1936 at St. Andrew's, Weston-under-Lizard, Staffordshire, England.2
+Lady Ida Frances Annabella Lumley was born on 28 November 1848 at Tickhill Castle, Yorkshire, EnglandG.1 She was the daughter of Richard George Lumley, 9th Earl of Scarbrough and Frederica Mary Adeliza Drummond.1 She was baptised on 10 February 1849 at Tickhill, Yorkshire, EnglandG.1 She married George Cecil Orlando Bridgeman, 4th Earl of Bradford, son of Orlando George Charles Bridgeman, 3rd Earl of Bradford and Hon.
+Selina Louisa Weld Forester, on 7 September 1869 at Maltby, Yorkshire, EnglandG.1 She died on 22 August 1936 at age 87.2 She was buried on 25 August 1936 at St. Andrew's, Weston-under-Lizard, Staffordshire, EnglandG.2

 Her married name became Bridgeman.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).3 As a result of her marriage, Lady Ida Frances Annabella Lumley was styled as Countess of Bradford on 9 March 1898.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)3 After her marriage, Lady Ida Frances Annabella Lumley was styled as Countess of Bradford on 9 March 1898.

-Children of Lady Ida Frances Annabella Lumley and Sir George Cecil Orlando Bridgeman, 4th Earl of Bradford
+Children of Lady Ida Frances Annabella Lumley and George Cecil Orlando Bridgeman, 4th Earl of Bradford

 Citations